-To open the upper compartment, press in on the button, located on the left side of the upper door.
+To open the upper compartment, press in on the button, To open the lower compartment pull out on the release located on the left side of the upper door.
 The door will automatically open.

 Upper Compartment

 To close the compartment door, push downward on the door's surface to latch the door closed.